-A lot has happened here since back in 1948, when Harry Truman rode these 36 miles from Springfield to Bolivar and back in his private railroad car, tuning up for the famous “whistlestop” campaign that would get him re-elected President that November.
+A lot has happened here since back in 1948, when Harry Truman rode the 35 miles from Springfield to Bolivar and back in his private railroad car, warming up for his famous “Whistlestop" campaign that would get him re-elected as President that November.
 The tracks are gone now, the old stations have been torn down, and the wail of the steam whistle has been replaced by silence and bird songs.

 The Frisco Highline Trail is jointly administered by Ozark Greenways, a non-profit trails and greenspace organization, and the Springfield-Greene County Park Board (within Greene County).